tollefj/coreference-eval/README.md

 ### `Metric` Class

-The `Metric` class is used to calculate precision, recall, and F1 score for a given coreference evaluation metric.
+The `Metric` class calculates precision, recall, and F1 score for a given coreference evaluation metric.

 ```python
 from corefeval.metrics import Metric, ceafe